Overview of Remote Project Management (Tips)

 1. Get to know the individual personality

-2. Energize Team morale
+2. Energize team morale

 One of the many challenges in today’s workplace is retaining top talent and keeping them engaged.
 We work hard to capitalize on our human capital because they are our greatest assets.
 We’d like to share some of what we’ve learned about engaging our employees and improving employee morale.
 This can help you strengthen your team and capitalize on your greatest assets.
 Though the human is not the machine, they can’t work evenly in a shift, so little encouraging them with a motivation pitch will value a lot among the team members.
-Find individuals and reward them for their performance is also a part of encouraging which intend to make others perform their work in a challenging environment.
+Find individuals and reward them for their performance is also a part of encouraging which intends to make others perform their work in a challenging environment.

-3. Coaching and Guidance
+3. Coaching and guidance

 Your employees want to know what is going on in the organization.
 So, tell them to leave them in the dark only creates distrust and certainly does not increase loyalty.
 In addition, employees want to know what you think.
 They want to know how you see certain situations.
 Be open to feedback from your employees about how well you supervise.
 Asking them for feedback is a great way to learn about your personal supervisory strengths and weaknesses.
 Be prepared to make some changes from their feedback and communicate how you’re making those changes.
 Coaching and guiding individuals makes them work efficiently.
 Deviations in the project are identified and informed with proper guidance.

 Monitoring is the continuous assessment of a program or project in relation to the agreed implementation schedule.
 It is a good management tool for continuous feedback on project implementation and constraints to facilitate timely decisions.
 Unfortunately, in many projects, the role of this is barely understood and therefore negatively impacts on the projects.